RaphaelT1010/Machine-Learning-Facial-Recognition/README.md

 #### EVERYONE WILL BE FILL THIS PART OUT FOLLOW EXAMPLE...
 ### Start with Name: Title: Contribution.
 If the person contributed nothing then just put in writing: Did not participate in the project.
 ### Dillon Jackson: Wroked on the readme, accuracy testing, and project facilitation
+### Billy Ouattara: Wrote the script for balancing the different type of images, and built the initial unsupervised model.